 Women who have several sex partners

-Women whose partner has had several sex partners
+Women whose partner is bisexual or whose partner has had several sex partners

-Women who have had a sexually transmitted disease
+Women who have had a sexually transmitted infection

 Women who do not consistently use a barrier contraceptive (such as a condom) and are not in a mutually monogamous relationship or are unsure whether the relationship is mutually monogamous